Maxitive functions with respect to general orders

-In probability theory and statistics, and particularly in decision theory, there exists a wide range of criteria to define order relations between gambles beyond the pointwise order, see~\cite{muller,shaked2007}.
-While the majority of the literature has concentrated on maxitivity with respect to pointwise order, little attention has been paid to maxitivity with respect to general orders.
-The aim of the present work is to close this gap by studying maxitivity with respect to preorders.
-This allows, in particular, the application of the maxilive structure and its beneficial properties to larger classes of functions.
-By passing from the pointwise order to weaker stochastic orders, new maxitive functionals are obtained; e.g., it is shown in \cite{wang} that the value at risk is maxitive with respect to the usual stochastic order.
+In probability theory, statistics, and particularly decision theory, a wide range of criteria exist to define order relations between gambles beyond the pointwise order~\cite{muller, shaked2007}.
+While most of the literature has focused on maxitivity with respect to pointwise order, less attention has been paid to maxitivity with respect to more general orders.
+The aim of this work is to fill this gap by studying maxitivity in the context of preorders, which enables the extension of the maxitive structure and its beneficial properties to a wider class of functions.
+By passing from the pointwise order to weaker \emph{stochastic orders}, new maxitive functions are obtained.
+For example, in~\cite{wang}, it is shown that the value-at-risk is maxitive with respect to the usual stochastic order.

-The main result of this paper is a characterization and representation result for countably maxitive functionals on a preordered space $(X,\preccurlyeq)$.
-Its proof utilizes the recently established representation results in \cite{delbaen,max} for convex monotone functionals on spaces of bounded continuous functions, and relies on dual representations of sublevel sets as in \cite{drapeau}.
-The key assumption is that the preorder $\preccurlyeq$ admits a numerical representation given by $x \preccurlyeq y$ if and only if $\phi(x)\le \phi(y)$ for all $\phi$ in some Polish space $\Phi$ and $\phi\mapsto \phi(x)$ is lower semicontinuous for all $x\in X$.
+The main result of this paper provides a characterization and \emph{representation of countably maxitive functions} on a preordered space.
+The proof relies on recent representation results from \cite{delbaen,max} for convex monotone functions on spaces of bounded continuous functions, and incorporates dual representations of sublevel sets as discussed in \cite{drapeau}.
+A key assumption is that the preorder \( \preccurlyeq \) admits a numerical representation given by \( f \preccurlyeq g \) if and only if \( \phi(f) \leq \phi(g) \) for all \( \phi \) in some Polish space\footnote{I.e., a separable completely metrizable topological space.} \( \Phi \), where the mapping \( \phi \mapsto \phi(f) \) is lower semicontinuous\footnote{I.e., $\{\phi\in\Phi\colon \phi(f)\le s\}$ is closed for all $s\in\mathbb{R}$.} for all \( f\in X\).
 This assumption is fulfilled for typical stochastic orders.
-As a result we get characterizations of maxitive functions with respect to the usual stochastic order, the increasing convex order, the convex order, the increasing concave order, and the dispersive order, see~\cite{muller,shaked2007}.
+As an application of the main result, we obtain characterizations of maxitive functions with respect to the usual stochastic order, the increasing convex order, the convex order, the increasing concave order, and the dispersive order; see \cite{muller, shaked2007}.